 There is one area of Dovewood I haven’t yet told you about yet, and that is the area around the Japanese Maple or Acer.
-This odd-shaped piece of ground has probably taught me the most valuable garden design lessons.
-Its shape is roughly triangular and it is the next to the Norwegian garden.
+This odd-shaped piece of ground has probably taught me six of the most valuable garden design lessons.
+Its shape is roughly triangular and it is the next to the Norwegian garden

 1. Get to know your garden